civican/legisinfo/44-1/bills/S-17/bill_text.md

 in the Province of Nova Scotia, British Columbia, Prince Edward Island or Newfoundland and Labrador, in Yukon or in the Northwest Territories, before the Supreme Court; or

-> **Explanatory Note**:
-> *This amendment reflects changes to the organization of courts made by provincial legislation (`Court of Appeal Act`, S.N.L.
-2017, c.
-C-37.002).*
-> *Existing Text*:
-> > An appeal may be heard under this section
-> >
-> > in the Province of Newfoundland and Labrador, before the Trial Division of the Supreme Court;
-> > in the Province of Nova Scotia, British Columbia or Prince Edward Island, in Yukon or in the Northwest Territories, before the Supreme Court; or

 ### Interpretation Act

 ### Section 41